KhronosGroup/SYCL_Reference/source/iface/device.rst

 .. rubric:: Exceptions

 feature_not_supported
-  when device does not support the partition_property_ specified by the ``prop`` template argument.
+  When device does not support the partition_property_ specified by the ``prop`` template argument.